shrey27tri01/100-days-of-code/r1-log.md

 Progressed on the flask blog application, and made a text based adventure game in python, although still a lot of work to do there!

+### R1D9(July 23, 2020)

+Almost halfway through the blog app, and started working on my portfolio.